Living with a Reactive Dog: Our Story

-Living with a reactive dog can be stressful and distressing for both dog and owner.
+Living with a ‘reactive’ dog can be stressful and distressing for both dog and owner.
 American Kennel Club define a reactive dog as one that ‘overreacts to a thing or a certain situation’ but don’t all dogs (and humans) react in some way to something?
 Their reaction can be triggered by anything the dog perceives to be a threat or cannot make sense of, for example; other dogs, people, buses, cycles, cats, skateboards- the list goes on.
 This can be after a bad experience, fright or just because it is stressful for them.

 We got Finn as a rescue puppy of 14 weeks.
 He had a turbulent start to life and we were his third home-or fourth if you count him being returned to his breeder.
 He was a nervous dog and a little ‘over alert’ out of the house, sometimes barking on his lead at other dogs.
 It was after he was bitten by a (rather large) dog that we started to see real reactivity from him.
 This was towards large dogs at first but escalated to all dogs.
-Physically, this manifested itself as lunging, barking and almost howling when seeing dogs on walks.
+Physically, this manifested itself as barking and almost howling when seeing dogs on walks.

 Stress and dogs:

 He became really distressed when out walking if we would see another dog.
 After barking he was hyper-alert for the rest of the day.
 Did you know that stress hormones stay in a dog’s body for many hours?
 We realised that this meant that poor whippy was in a constant state of stress.
 Constantly pumped full of cortisol and adrenaline- how awful for him!
 Stress is unpleasant and harmful for dogs just as it is for humans.